shivesh1606/Learning_Repo/README.md

 - Now check for `git status`, Hope you will not find your save file, suprised ?? , try looking About GitIgnore.
 - Do whatever Needed, push that file inside docs folder to your forked repo under new branch name.

+* `Those who know the short-cut apply, but you guys have to create a .md file inside docs folder only so that your friends and me also know how much cool git is.`

 ## Happy Learning